tylim88/Discord-Help-My-Please-101/README.md

-Discord-Please-Help-Me-101
+# Discord-Paste-My-Code-101

-Master the art of code pasting and code screen shoot in discord.
+Become the mMaster code pasting and code screen shoot in discord.

 ## Code Block